JordyProvost/Select-Mesa/README.md

 Do you want to activate MESA version 22.3.1 (y/n) :
 ```

-The script display all changes made to the system:
+The script display all changes made to the system (i have an AMD graphics card, so the nvidia* errors are expected) :

 ```
 # ./select_mesa.sh